Lampione

-Lampione (/it/; Lampiuni /scn/; جزيرة الكتاب) is a small rocky island located in the Mediterranean Sea, which belongs geographically to the Pelagie Islands and administratively to the comune of Lampedusa e Linosa, Province of Agrigento, region of Sicily, Italy.
+Lampione (/it/; Lampiuni /scn/; جزيرة الكتاب) is a small rocky island located in the Mediterranean Sea, which belongs geographically to the Pelagian Islands and administratively to the comune of Lampedusa e Linosa, Province of Agrigento, region of Sicily, Italy.
 It is about 200 m long and 180 m across, and has an area of 4 ha and a highest elevation of 36 m.

 The islet is uninhabited, the only building being a lighthouse.
 According to the legend, the island was a rock that had fallen from the hands of the cyclops Polyphemus.

 Lampione is part of the Riserva Marina Isole Pelagie, and its vegetation and wildlife are strictly protected.
 Animal species include the endemic Podarcis filfolensis ssp. laurentimulleri (also found on Linosa), which is a subspecies of Maltese wall lizard, numerous migrating birds, and the Armadillidium hirtum pelagicum, a land crustacean.
 The waters are populated by sharks, including the sandbar shark, groupers, lobsters, and varieties of yellow and pink coral.